How To Install R Packages From Command Line

 search()

-In conclusion, user-contributed packages should be used only when you really need them.
+In conclusion, user-contributed packages should be used only when you need them.
 If you plan not to use a package that is loaded in the memory, a good practice is to detach it to avoid further function conflicts.

-Keep in mind that when you quit R, all the packages loaded in the memory will be automatically detached.
+Remember that when you quit R, all the packages loaded in the memory will be automatically detached.
 When starting a new session, R will load only the base packages.

 Wrapping UP

-However, if something does not go the way you plan, you can always refer to the R manuals available by executing the help.start() command in the R console.
+However, if something does not go as planned, you can always refer to the R manuals available by executing the help.start()